AbelR007/SlugShot-Guide/README.md

 ## About

-A RPG fan-made Discord Game Bot based on Slugterra.
+A fan-made Discord Game Bot based on Slugterra.
 A Land to many unique slugs, and cool slugslingers.
 Battle, Trade & Collect slugs in the vast universe.
 Compete in tournaments with your teammates and become a Champion in Slugslinger !!!

 ## Current Condition
 **Initial Development** | Ideas are still being developed.